-Students interested in pursuing teaching as a career are eligible for Wagner's accelerated masters program in Childhood/Special Education (grades 1-6) or Adolescent/Special Education (grades 7-12).
+Students interested in pursuing teaching as a career are eligible for Wagner's accelerated masters program in Childhood/Students with Disabilities (grades 1-6) or Adolescent/Students with Disabilities (grades 7-12).
 Upon successful completion of the graduate program, students can be recommended for certification.
 Early advisement as an undergraduate minor is recommended to ensure electives can satisfy State and professional accreditation requirements.

 The minor in Education Studies requires four core courses and licensure specific courses for either childhood or secondary education:

 ED 326: Teaching & Learning for the Inclusive Setting